simson1/Web-Scraping/README.md

 # Web-Scraping
-Fetching the ranklist of our college from codeshef with python.
+Fetching the ranklist of our college from codechef with python.